wouterdijkstra/laravel-prefixed-ids/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/spatie/laravel-prefixed-ids/Check%20&%20fix%20styling?label=code%20style)](https://github.com/spatie/laravel-prefixed-ids/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-prefixed-ids.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-prefixed-ids)

+## Differences

+This fork differs from the regular over at [spatie/laravel-prefixed-ids](https://github.com/spatie/laravel-prefixed-ids) in these two ways:

+1. This fork supports Laravel's ordered UUID's.
+Using these adds support for chronologically ordering your rows.
+2. This fork supports adding prefixed ids as the primary ID of your models and adds stubs to accommodate for this.

+## What does it do?

 Prefixing an id will help users to recognize what kind of id it is.
 Stripe does this by default: customer ids are prefixed with `cus`, secret keys in production are prefixed with `sk_live_`, secret keys of a testing environment with `sk_test_` [and so on...](https://gist.github.com/fnky/76f533366f75cf75802c8052b577e2a5).

 This package can generate such friendly prefixed ids for Eloquent models.
 Here's how such generated ids could look like.